wso2/docs-is/en/docs/tutorials/configuring-Single-Sign-On.md

 	      </tr>
 	      <tr class="even">
 	         <td><strong>Enable Assertion Query Request Profile</strong></td>
 	         <td>Enable Assertion Query Request Profile can used for query assertions following SAML2.0 specification.
 This can query assertions that are persisted to the database when you login to the service provider application.
-For more information, see <a href="_Querying_SAML_Assertions_">Querying SAML Assertions</a> .</td>
+For more information, see <a href="/tutorials/querying-saml-asssertions">Querying SAML Assertions</a> .</td>
 	         <td>Leave unchecked for travelocity sample</td>
 	      </tr>
 	      <tr class="odd">
 	         <td><strong>Enable SAML2 Artifact Binding</strong></td>
 	         <td>This is to define SAML2 artifact binding is enabled or not so that WSO2 Identity Server responds to each SAML SSO authentication request with an artifact.
-For more information, see <a href="_Configuring_SAML_2.0_Artifact_Binding_">Configuring SAML 2.0 Artifact Binding</a> .</td>
+For more information, see <a href="/tutorials/configuring-saml-2.0-artifact-binding">Configuring SAML 2.0 Artifact Binding</a> .</td>
 	         <td>Unselected</td>
 	      </tr>
 	   </tbody>
 	</table>

 !!!
-Tip
+Note
 		To add the correct tenant domain with the username as the subject identifier in tenant mode,